zama-ai/hpu_fpga/README.md

 ```

 > [!Tip]
-> A useful variable that is created: **$PROJECT_DIR**.
-Its value is the path to the root directory of the current project.
+> A useful variable `$PROJECT_DIR` will be set to direct to the root of the current project.

 ### Build bitstream